Morris

 • Those with significant and non linear (or with interactions) effects on the output.

-The method rely on input designs defined in the hypersphere unit.
-To sum up the key points of the method, we consider a point named \vect{x^*} in this hypersphere and a parameter \delta (parameter of discretization if we consider a regular experiment for example).
-Starting from the point, we choose randomly one direction by increasingslash decreasing one component one component of the point \vect{x^*} with \delta.
-Conditionnaly to this direction, we choose then the p-1 directions by randomly selecting one direction at time.
-We get then a trajectory (path).
+The method relies on input designs defined in the unit hypercube.
+To sum up the key points of the method, we consider a point named \vect{x}^* in this hypercube and a parameter \delta (parameter of discretization if we consider a regular experiment for example).
+Starting from the point, we choose randomly one direction by increasing or decreasing one component of the point \vect{x}^* with \delta.
+Conditionally to this direction, we choose then the \inputDim - 1 directions by randomly selecting one direction at a time.
+We then get a trajectory (path).

-The Morris method rely on the evaluation of elementary effects which are defined as follow:
+The Morris method is based on the evaluation of elementary effects which are defined as follows:

-With N trajectories, we get the mean and standard deviation of these effects (we consider the mean of absolute mean effects in our case).
-The mean explains the sensitivity wheras the standard deviation explains the interactions and non linear effects.
+With N trajectories, we get the mean and standard deviation of these effects (we consider the mean of absolute elementary effects in our case).
+The mean explains the sensitivity whereas the standard deviation explains the interactions and non linear effects.

 Examples